What Happened to Benetton? (and 14 Other Brands from the 70s and 80s)

 Raul Mellado/Adobe little girl wearing paper crown holding fist in the air

-Underoos were great underwear for kids that featured a top and matching bottoms to make you look like your favorite superhero.
+Underoos were great underwear for kids.
+They featured a top and matching bottoms to make you look like your favorite superhero.
 You could be Wonder Woman, Spider-Man, or other superheroes in the Underoos line-up.

-You can still relive your childhood as there are officially licensed versions of Underdoos for both kids and adults depending on your age and size.
+You can still relive your childhood as there are officially licensed versions of Underdoos for kids and adults.

 Jordache